Archive for June, 2008

 Wednesday, June 11th, 2008

 If you follow the annual cheese-fest known as the Eurovision Song Contest, you’ll know that it happened in Belgrade this year (Russia won).
-I couldn’t help but wonder how the entire event would pan out what with the riots and burning buildings of just a few months ago.
+I couldn’t help but wonder how the entire event would pan out considering the recent protests and riots over Kosovo’s proclamation of independence.

-I checked in with my friend and occasional BYM contributor Stanislav, who grew up in the ill-fated Croatian/Serbian border town of Vukovar.
-He assured me that Serbs know how to throw a good party, “even with an enemy.
+I checked in with Stanislav of The Little Lighthouse, who grew up in the ill-fated Croatian/Serbian border town of Vukovar.
+He assured me that Serbs know how to throw a good party,” even with an enemy.
 All current enemies were apparently treated well” – the “Albanian and Dutch representatives got cheers,” and there were “no boos.”
 One Slovenian announcer was shown saying things like “Zdravo braco Srbi!”
-(Hello Serbian brothers!)
+(Hello Serbian brothers!).
 Also, the Bosnian entry got the full 12 points from Serbian voters as did the Serb entry from the Bosnians.

 My response: “Is there any hope at all for a successful Eurovision having an impact in healing the tenuous political situation?”
-His response: “Eurovision is a huge party … I don’t think people see it as a political statement.”
-And I’m sad to say he’s probably right, notwithstanding some people’s tendency (ahem) to wallow in entertainment-related subjects while harboring a notion that they have some more-profound-than-mere-entertainment function.
+His response: “Eurovision is a huge party… I don’t think people see it as a political statement.”
+He’s right – some people really do tend to wallow in entertainment-related subjects as though they had some profound function.

-While talking, incidentally, Stanislav reminded me of some of the Yugoslav entries of the 70s and 80s, such as the Serbian progressive outfit Korni Grupa in 1975.
-“They had a pretty decent song about WW2 although it probably depressed most of Europe.”
-That’s Korni Grupa, those martyrs for meaning, doing the very performance (“Generacija 42”) in the video above.
+Stanislav did remind me of some of the Yugoslav entries of the ’70s and ’80s, such as the Serbian progressive outfit Korni Grupa in 1975.
+“They had a pretty decent song [‘Moja Generacija’] about WW2 although it probably depressed most of Europe.”
+So they bombed at Eurovision ’75 as martyrs for meaning.